United States

 The Ragdoll is a cat breed with a color point coat and blue eyes.
 They are large and muscular semi-longhair cats with a soft and silky coat.

-Imagine a cat that greets you at the door, follows you from room to room, and melts like a puddle of fur in your arms.
-This is the essence of the Ragdoll, a breed that lives up to its name with a famously docile and loving disposition.
-With their stunning color-point coats, mesmerizing blue eyes, and gentle giant stature, Ragdolls have captured the hearts of cat lovers seeking a devoted and serene feline friend.
+Imagine a cat that greets you at the door, follows you throughout the house, and melts like a puddle of fur in your arms.
+This is the essence of the Ragdoll cat, a breed that lives up to its name with a famously docile and loving disposition.
+With their striking color-point coats, mesmerizing blue eyes, and impressive stature, Ragdolls are the ultimate choice for those seeking a devoted, puppy-like feline companion that thrives on human affection.

 The Ragdoll's story begins in 1960s California with a breeder named Ann Baker.
-The foundation cat was a white, longhaired domestic cat named Josephine, who, after being injured, produced kittens with exceptionally sweet, placid, and floppy temperaments.
+The foundation cat was a white, longhaired domestic cat named Josephine, who produced kittens with exceptionally sweet, placid, and floppy temperaments.
 Baker selectively bred these cats, emphasizing their large size, pointed coloration, and uniquely relaxed nature.
-She created the breed's name, "Ragdoll," inspired by their tendency to go completely limp and relaxed when picked up.
-While the breed's early history is wrapped in some colorful folklore, its consistent temperament and appearance led to recognition by major cat registries, and it has since become one of the most popular cat breeds in the world.
+She created the name "Ragdoll," inspired by their tendency to go completely limp when picked up.
+Today, it is one of the most popular cat breeds worldwide for families.

 | Property | Value |